edward-b-1/Python-Limit-Order-Book/README.md

 # Just show me how to run it

 The webserver is running on a Linode.
 It has the IP address `176.58.122.148 (/24)`.
+There is also a hostname setup to point to this IP via `python-limit-order-book.co.uk`.
 This cloud based VM hosts the FastAPI web API, which provides a REST interface to the Limit Order Book.
 You can interact with it using the CLI.

 ## How to use the CLI